 - Emotional High and Low

-Understanding the levels of addiction
+The levels of addiction

 You are not alone in the vicious battle of addiction, Understanding the levels of addiction is key to getting the correct help.
 Take a few minutes and contact an experienced crisis prevention specialist to help answer some of the hard question you might have.
 Drugs and alcohol abuse can be treated with the proper treatment plan and level of care.
 Call Now – 760-887-1632